Best Writing Prompts for Kids to Spark Creativity

 Let’s say you own a pet dragon.
 Tell us about a day spent with your dragon.

-Write about a time you were of helpful to someone.
+Write about a time you were helpful to someone.
 How did you feel about it?

 Where would you go and why, if you could travel anywhere in the world?